 I’m not a complete asshole – I did plan on getting my parents a room at one of the 4-star hotels near me (at a discounted price) so they could enjoy a “proper vacation,” but I soon realized that I just… well… couldn’t afford it.

-In any case, my parents preferred staying at my place because I have a full functioning kitchen, laundry area, and a balcony, unlike most hotel rooms.
+In any case, my parents preferred staying at my place because I have a fully functioning kitchen, laundry area, and a balcony, unlike most hotel rooms.

 Zero ringgit spent.